 - And many more

-There are four different types of Copenhagen Card to choose from – they’re valid for 24 hours, 48 hours, 72 hours and 120 hours respectively.
-Adults pay around twice as much as kids (10–15 years old).
-Each paying adult can take two kids aged nine or under along with them for free.
+There are five different types of Copenhagen Card to choose from – they’re valid for 24 hours, 48 hours, 72 hours, 96 hours and 120 hours respectively.

 Where do I buy the Copenhagen Card?